merkys/covid-lt/doc/binding-evaluator.md

 The following terms were calculated for every pair of mutated/wild type complexes:

-* ddG_EvoEF is the binding interaction score of a protein-protein complex as calculated by EvoEF [https://pubmed.ncbi.nlm.nih.gov/30851277/].
+* ddG_EvoEF is the binding interaction score of a protein-protein complex as calculated by EvoEF (Git commit 6bce56d) [https://pubmed.ncbi.nlm.nih.gov/30851277/].

 * SA_part and SA_com are surface accessible areas (in Å^2) of the mutated residues in the original wild type complex structures as calculated by DSSP v4.2.2 [doi:10.1093/nar/gkq1105].
   SA_part is calculated from the isolated chain while SA_com is calculated from the whole complex.
   For multiple mutations, areas of the mutated residues are summed.

-* PotentialEnergy, HarmonicBondForce, PeriodicTorsionForce, CustomTorsionForce, CMAPTorsionForce, LJForce, LennardJones, CMMotionRemover, HarmonicAngleForce, LennardJones14, CustomGBForce and CoulombForce are differences of force terms (in kcal/mol) calculated by OpenMM v7.5.1 using CHARMM36 forcefield with GBN2 implicit solvent on optimized structures.
+* PotentialEnergy, HarmonicBondForce, PeriodicTorsionForce, CustomTorsionForce, CMAPTorsionForce, LJForce, LennardJones, CMMotionRemover, HarmonicAngleForce, LennardJones14, CustomGBForce and CoulombForce are differences of force terms (in kcal/mol) calculated by OpenMM using CHARMM36 forcefield with GBN2 implicit solvent on optimized structures.
   All force terms are calculated by OpenMM, with NonbondedForce being split into LJForce and CoulombForce.
   Differences of force terms are calculated by subtracting wild type complex forces from the mutated complex forces.